Nanasaki-Ai/Bangkok-Intersection/README.md

 `python tracking.py`

-When running normally you will get the following in the same file:
+The program takes several hours to run completely.
+You will get the following in the same file:

         -intersection-video
         -detector_weight